jon-jacky/home/comments.txt

   organization and management on a scale that would have been infeasible without them.

+  3. Computers made it easier for the powerful to evade responsibility for their policies by attributing them to computer programs whose workings cannot be explained or understood.
+They can claim their actions are the inevitable  outcomes of a reality that requires no rationale and provides no alternatives.

   When ChatGPT came along I re-read Weizenbaum's book *Computer Power and Human Reason*, and also his paper on ELIZA.
 I was impressed how pertinent they still are.
 I was also impressed how little scientific progress AI has